chrsmj/pngnx23299/README.md

 Installs system but with limited FreePBX modules -- just enough to send and receive calls:

-`$ ansible-playbook --become-method=su -k -K -i TARGET, --skip-tags extra,plus playbook.yml`
+`ansible-playbook --become-method=su -k -K -i TARGET, --skip-tags extra,plus playbook.yml`

 *See detailed list of modules in the defaults/main/freepbx_modules.yml file.*